alvarobartt/investiny/README.md

 ```

 There's also a function to look for assets in Investing.com, that also lets you retrieve
-the Investing.com ID that you can later on use in `historical_data` as input parameter.
+the Investing.com ID that you can, later on, use in `historical_data` as an input parameter.

 ```python
 from investiny import search_assets